fubinf/propra-inf/how-to.md

 ## Difficulty levels

 Writing a task works differently for different levels of task difficulty.

 Low-difficulty tasks (levels 1 and 2) have lots of detail and guidance in the task description.
+We do not assume these students can easily discriminate relevant from irrelevant information.
+This means they have a hard time finding suitable pieces in a large documentation and they need to be explained the significance of important information.
+This, in turn, means we have to guide them to relevant information by pointing out specific sources, sections in sources, names of commands/flags/classes/methods etc. they can use, or sometimes providing exact pieces of code they need directly.

 High-difficulty tasks (level 4) in contrast rely a lot on external documentation and the students' own thinking.

-Medium-difficulty tasks (level 3) have a mix of both.
+Medium-difficulty tasks (level 3) either have a mix of both or are simple cases of what might otherwise be level 4.

-There will be a tendency to underestimate how difficult a task is for the students, so make sure a level-3 task feels a lot more like level-2 than like level-4.
+There will be a tendency to underestimate how difficult a task is for the students, so make sure a level-3 task leans more towards level-2 than towards level-4.
+See macro `[HINT]` below.

 ## The role of motivation